gate-computer/gate/Extension.md

 # Build-time extensions

 Service implementations must be imported at build time.
-The [cmd module](https://gate.computer/cmd) provides versions of the gate-daemon and gate-server programs with a larger collection of services.

 Go packages [implementing services](Service.md) may register themselves as Gate extensions.
 The convention is to register the extension at import (via the